 - Show IO MI CANTO DA SOLA in NYC!

 Pazzi Lazzi Troupe is a professional theatre company founded in Boston in 2013 under the artistic direction of Chiara Durazzini, a native of Florence, Italy.
 The company strives to entertain and educate its audiences about the tradition of Commedia dell'Arte and Renaissance music.

-Pazzi Lazzi has had the pleasure to PERFORM and to teach WORKSHOPS for organizations such as Harvard University, New York University - Casa Zerilli Marimò, Boston University, Northeastern University, Brown University, Brandeis University, Middlebury College, Dartmouth College, University of Vermont, Wellesley College, Indiana University-Bloomington, Skidmore College, Drew University, the Kennedy Center for Performing Arts, Italian Cultural Institute in Washington DC, The Clark Institute Museum, The Mary Eddy Baker Library, Winsor School, Umass Boston, IDEA Boston Festival and Dante Alighieri Society of Massachusetts, among the others.
+Pazzi Lazzi has had the pleasure to PERFORM and to teach WORKSHOPS for organizations such as Harvard University, New York University - Casa Zerilli Marimò, Boston University, the Massachusetts Institute of Technology, Northeastern University, Brown University, Brandeis University, Middlebury College, Dartmouth College, University of Vermont, Wellesley College, Indiana University-Bloomington, Skidmore College, Drew University, the Kennedy Center for Performing Arts, Italian Cultural Institute in Washington DC, The Clark Institute Museum, The Mary Eddy Baker Library, Umass Boston, the Dante Alighieri Society of Massachusetts, and Boston Public Schools, among the others.

 One of our main goals is to educate our audience about Commedia dell'Arte, Renaissance Music and Dance and Italian culture.
-Contact us to learn about our workshops.
+Contact us to learn about our workshops, lectures and demonstrations.
 We teach in English or Italian!